aggresss/playground-rust/tmp/README.md

 ```

 This `use` statement bring all public items defined in `std::collections` into the current scope.
 Be careful when using the glob operator.
 Glob can make it harder to tell what names in scope and where a name used in your program was defined.
 The glob operator is often used when testing to bring everything under test into the test module.

+## Scratch 007

+- String
+- string slice
+- &str

+Rust has only one string type in the core language, which is the string slice `str` that is usually seen in its borrowed form `&str` .

+`&str` is short for `&String[..]`

+`fn first_word(s: &String) -> &str`

+A more experienced Rustacean would write the signature shown because it allows us to use the same function on both `&String` values and `&str` values.

+`fn first_word(s: &str) -> &str`

+This flexibility takes advatage of deref coercion